santibermejo/TGSSaltIdentification/README.md

 ## Overview

-With Google Colab I built a CNN (U-Net) to predict salt deposits in seismic images.
+With Google Collab I built a CNN (U-Net) to predict salt deposits in seismic images.